Immunomedics Inc. [IMMU] – Mismatched value and price: Is it Worth Buying?

 Fundamental Analysis of Immunomedics Inc. [IMMU]

+This company’s Return on Total Capital is -79.35, and its Return on Invested Capital has reached -88.22.
+Its Return on Equity is -241.80%, and its Return on Assets is -69.80%.
+These metrics suggest that this Immunomedics Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

+Turning to investigate this organization’s capital structure, Immunomedics Inc. [IMMU] has generated a Total Debt to Total Equity ratio of 103.87.
+Similarly, its Total Debt to Total Capital is 50.95, while its Total Debt to Total Assets stands at 41.48.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 99.80, and its Long-Term Debt to Total Capital is 48.96.

 What about valuation?
 This company’s Enterprise Value to EBITDA is -9.88.
-The Enterprise Value to Sales for this firm is now 10,747.38.
+The Enterprise Value to Sales for this firm is now 10,747.38, and its Total Debt to Enterprise Value stands at 0.07.
 Immunomedics Inc. [IMMU] has a Price to Book Ratio of 16.75.

 Conclusion: Is Immunomedics Inc. [IMMU] a Reliable Buy?